mjshariati98/mjshariati98.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a computer science graduate from Sharif University of Technology, currently working as a Software Engineer at Sotoon - building a scalable, high-performance platform to transfer, store, and analyze big data in a Platform-as-a-Service (PaaS) environment.
+I am a computer science graduate from Sharif University of Technology, currently working as a Site Reliability Engineer at Sotoon - building a scalable, high-performance platform to transfer, store, and analyze big data in a Platform-as-a-Service (PaaS) environment.

 {{< icon name="download" pack="fas" >}} See my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}} for more.